 The deal included a one-time provision for Jeff to sell his stake back to the founders after about 7 years but this was never triggered so he’s still a co-owner of Basecamp to this day.
 The reason for his inaction is probably because Jeff got the same terms as Jason and David had, which is to say a share of the annual profits.

-Profit distributions can be achieved via a shared earnings agreement where the investor, in this case a high net worth individual, gets his share of the proceeds usually equal to the amount of equity owned.
+Profit distributions can be achieved via a shared earnings agreement where the buyer, in this case a high net worth individual, gets his share of the proceeds usually equal to the amount of equity owned.
 Some might ask why anyone would sell a piece of a profitable business but Jason and David’s reasons for doing so ticks all the boxes: risk mitigation, life-changing personal liquidity and with that, confidence to go the distance.

 The alternative options to a business angel’s limited involvement in the company would likely have resulted in regret from the normal investment-induced drawbacks.
 This includes a scenario where the founders sell part of the company to VCs and end up on their timeline, or one where they sell all of it to an incumbent corporation and wind up as employees.